TOP IDEAS FOR WEEKEND BREAKS IN EUROPE

 We stayed at Maison de Corinne – a beautiful old apartment down by the river with a kitchen to take advantage of all the local fare we bought and consumed!
 The exposed beams and French furnishings just added to the feel of being whisked away to an older and slower way of life that Bergerac so perfectly epitomises.

 5. CORFU OLD TOWN, GREECE

 The airport is also a convenient 5-minute taxi ride from Corfu Old Town too, meaning that no time is lost in transfers and you can get stuck into exploring immediately.
-Whilst the island is famous for its beautiful beaches and coves made famous by The Durrell’s, the history of the island and the beauty of the architecture in its capital make it the perfect destination for a weekend break.
+Whilst the island is famous for its beautiful beaches and coves made famous by The Durrell’s, the history of the island and the beauty of the architecture in its capital make it the perfect destination for a European mini break.

 Skip the beach resorts and instead book a room at the beautiful Hotel Locandiera on one of the quieter streets in the Old Town of Corfu and enjoy the convenient location.

 You will want to spend at least a day discovering the narrow cobbled streets of this UNESCO-listed old town.
 Get as lost as you can in the pedestrianised Jewish Quarter and peek your head into every church you pass – some being exceptionally beautiful.
 Walk the cape from the harbour around to the Old Fortress and finish on the Liston Arcade for a coffee on Europe’s second largest square.
 And if you’re lucky, there might even be a brass band playing or a game of cricket going on – a little nod to the fact Corfu was once a British protectorate.
 Come evening, watch the sunset with a Mastika Spritz (Prosecco and Mastika liqueur) on the rooftop bar of Hotel Arcadion, then head on over to Oinos kai Geuseis for some good Greek home cooking at this cute family-ran restaurant.